gmac/constellation-js/README.md

 const x = intersect(new Point(0, 0), new Point(100, 100), new Point(100, 0), new Point(0, 100));
 ```

-**ccw(pointA, pointB, pointC, exclusive?)**
+**ccw(pointA, pointB, pointC)**

 Tests for counter-clockwise winding among three `Point` objects.
 Returns true if the three points trend in a counter-clockwise arc.
 Useful for testing line intersections.
-Passing `true` for the optional `exclusive` param will pass balanced arcs.

 **intersect(pointA, pointB, pointC, pointD)**